codingMustache/codingMustache/README.md

 ## Joke of the Day

-I have the heart of a lion... and a lifetime ban from the San Diego Zoo.
+A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+Which programming language was developed by Sun Microsystems in 1995?
- 1. Dennis Ritchie
+ 1. Java
- 2. al-Khwārizmī
+ 2. C++
- 3. Tim Berners Lee
+ 3. Python
- 4. Willis Ware
+ 4. Solaris OS

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Java
 </details>